nyl-auster/rust-memo/annex-stack-and-heap.md

 Unlike the stack, there's no enforced pattern to the allocation and deallocation of blocks from the heap; you can allocate a block at any time and free it at any time.
 This makes it much more complex to keep track of which parts of the heap are allocated or free at any given time; there are many custom heap allocators available to tune heap performance for different usage patterns.

+## size

+The size of the stack is set when a thread is created.
+The size of the heap is set on application startup, but can grow as space is needed (the allocator requests more memory from the operating system).

+## What makes one faster?

+The stack is faster because the access pattern makes it trivial to allocate and deallocate memory from it (a pointer/integer is simply incremented or decremented), while the heap has much more complex bookkeeping involved in an allocation or deallocation.

+Also, each byte in the stack tends to be reused very frequently which means it tends to be mapped to the processor's cache, making it very fast.

+Another performance hit for the heap is that the heap, being mostly a global resource, typically has to be multi-threading safe, i.e. each allocation and deallocation needs to be - typically - synchronized with "all" other heap accesses in the program.

 ## how is it shared between threads ?

 In a multi-threaded application, each thread will have its own **stack**.
 But, most of the time, all the different threads will **share the heap**.
 Because the different threads share the heap in a multi-threaded application, this also means that there has to be some coordination between the threads so that they don’t try to access and manipulate the same piece(s) of memory in the heap at the same time.